 Strategies to mitigate VMT are available within the following resources.
 Additional mitigation resources will be added to Caltrans SB 743 Implementation webpage.
-The following pages include additional information on the CAPCOA report (as referenced in item "a" below) and the literature review (as referenced in item "b" below).).
+The following pages include additional information on the CAPCOA report (as referenced in item "a" below).

 - a.
 California Air Pollution Control Officers Association's (CAPCOA) 2010 Quantifying GHG Mitigation Measures is a current source of VMT reduction by mitigation strategy.
-(See attached table 6-2 from the CAPCOA report summarizing mitigation options). - b.
-Literature Review and Assessment of VMT and GHG Mitigation Strategies.
-Prepared in December 2019 by Caltrans Division of Transportation Planning.
-(See following page for more information). - Governor's Office of Planning and Research's CEQA Guidelines Update and Technical Advisory website has information on VMT reduction strategies, even for rural areas. - d.c.
+(See attached table 6-2 from the CAPCOA report summarizing mitigation options). - Governor's Office of Planning and Research's CEQA Guidelines Update and Technical Advisory website has information on VMT reduction strategies, even for rural areas. - c.
 A 2018 research paper from University of California Berkeley School of Law's Center for Law, Energy & the Environment focuses on two innovative models that could be used to implement programmatic VMT mitigation strategies for land use or transportation projects.
 VMT mitigation "banks" and "exchanges" are compared, and examples are provided of ways to mitigate VMT under CEQA or the mitigation fee act.
-These models are conceptually similar to existing mitigation frameworks such as regional impact fee programs or habitat conservation banks. - e.d.
-A 2020 white paper prepared by Fehr & Peers VMT Mitigation Through Banks and Exchanges: Understanding New Mitigation Approaches highlights potential VMT mitigation programs including impact fee programs, mitigation exchange, and mitigation banks. - State Smart Transportation Initiative (SSTI) 2018 report Modernizing Mitigation: A Demand-Centered Approach outlines partnerships possible to reduce the demand for driving.
+These models are conceptually similar to existing mitigation frameworks such as regional impact fee programs or habitat conservation banks. - d.
+A 2020 white paper prepared by Fehr & Peers VMT Mitigation Through Banks and Exchanges: Understanding New Mitigation Approaches highlights potential VMT mitigation programs including impact fee programs, mitigation exchange, and mitigation banks. - e.
+State Smart Transportation Initiative (SSTI) 2018 report Modernizing Mitigation: A Demand-Centered Approach outlines partnerships possible to reduce the demand for driving. - f.
+The July 2022 Caltrans SB 743 Program Mitigation Playbook built on the substantial quantitative procedures contained in the CAPCOA Handbook to provide practitioners guidance on applying the various strategies to transportation projects that are anticipated to generate induced travel.